deanius/td-ocr/README.md

 ## Each digit

-After a break of a couple hours, and with only 30 minutes to spare, I wonder how close I can come to finishing this...
+After a break of a couple hours, and with only 30 minutes to spare, I wonder how close we can come to finishing this...
 Where we left off, we had hard-coded the number 1 as a digit glyph.
 Let's see if we take positions 0-2 of each line of the real account number if we match up with our test assertion.
 If so, we'll commit.

 It worked!
 [Commit](https://github.com/deanius/td-ocr/commit/caa8f4e)

+So the end could be in sight, but we know we'll need string representations for each digit for matching, so let's refactor our test, and include representations for other digits: